Simple Homemade Bread Shortcut ~ Bake it up FAST!

 So on bread-baking day I just bring out my bread machine’s pan and add in (by weight) the wet ingredients.

-Then I top with my jar of dry ingredients, add yeast and place the pan into the bread machine.
+Then I top with my jar of pre-measured dry ingredients, add yeast and place the pan into the bread machine.

 Now I simply push a button & walk away!